 Stage 3: Loans considered credit impaired.
-The Group records an allowance for the a.
-The Calculation of Expected Credit Loss (ECL)
+The Group records an allowance for the LTECLs.

 POCI: Purchased or originated credit impaired (POCI) assets are financial assets that are credit impaired on initial recognition.
 POCI assets are recorded at fair value at original recognition and interest income is subsequently recognised based on a credit adjusted EIR.
 ECLs are only recognised or released to the extent that there is a subsequent change in the expected credit losses.